BraMurgas/BraMurgas.github.io/about.markdown

 permalink: /about/
 ---

-I'm a postdoctoral fellow in materials science and computational mechanics at [cmrl](https://cmrl.jhu.edu/).
-I am working in two projects focused on the Failure and Fatigue Analysis of Cold Sprayed and Additive Manufactured Materials.
-The main difficulties of this project are the generation of exotic synthetic microstructures produced during this new manufacturing process, and upscaling the mechanical response to macroscopic samples.
+I'm a postdoctoral research associate in materials science and computational mechanics at [XCP-5](https://www.lanl.gov/engage/organizations/xcp/xcp-5).
+I am working in two projects focused on grain boundary-dislocation interactions.
+I am developing new models and formulations that consider grain boundary-dislocation interactions using Phase Field and Crystal Plasticity with Continuum Dislocation Transport.

 I did my PhD at [Cemef](https://www.cemef.mines-paristech.fr/en/homepage/) (Nice, France) in the MSR(Metallurgy, Structure and Reology)/MSM(Multiscale Modelling) group with the founding of an [ANR](https://anr.fr/fr/) industrial chair [Digimu](https://chaire-digimu.cemef.mines-paristech.fr/).
 My PhD project was the "Analysis and modelling of grain boundary mobility".
 My research aims to describe the parameters affecting grain boundary mobility, answer purely metallurgical questions and implement it in an in-house Finite Element library.
 Everything based on comparisons with experimental data.